nixhantb/Rinzo/README.md

 # Introduction

-**Job Leet** is the smart recruitment platform designed to transform how job seekers and recruiters and Companies connect.
+**Rinzo** is the smart recruitment platform designed to transform how job seekers and recruiters and Companies connect.

 ## **Features**

-- [x] **Personalized Job Recommendations**: Matches candidates with job openings tailored to their skills, preferences, and career goals.

 - [ ] **Real-Time Notifications**: Keep both recruiters and candidates updated and engaged throughout the recruitment process.